-8.4.1 After completion of the final heat treatment and after the final cylindrical wall thickness has been achieved, each cylinder shall be ultrasonically examined for internal, external and sub-surface imperfections in accordance with Annex B.
+8.4.1 After completion of the final heat treatment and after the final cylindrical wall thickness has been achieved each cylinder shall be ultrasonically examined for internal, external and sub-surface imperfections in accordance with Annex B.

-For small completed cylinders with a cylindrical length of less than 200 mm or where the product of $p_h \times V <$ 600 (for $R{ma} \ge$ 650 MPa) or $p_h \times V <$ 1 200 (for $R{ma} <$ 650 MPa), the ultrasonic examination is not necessary.
+For small completed cylinders with a cylindrical length of less than 200 mm or where the product of $p_h \times V < 600$, the ultrasonic examination is not necessary.

-8.4.2 Regardless of the size of the cylinder, in addition to the ultrasonic examination as specified in 8.4.1, the cylindrical area to be closed (which creates the shoulder and, in case of cylinders made from tube, also the base) shall be ultrasonically examined prior to the forming process to detect any defects that after closure could be positioned in the cylinder ends.
+8.4.2 Regardless of the size of the cylinder, in addition to the ultrasonic examination as specified in 8.4.1, the cylindrical area to be closed (that creates the shoulder and in case of cylinders made from tube, also the base) shall be ultrasonically examined prior to the forming process to detect any defects that after closure could be positioned in the cylinder ends.

-NOTE This examination does not necessarily cover the tests required in 6.4.2.
+NOTE This examination does not necessarily cover the tests required in 6.3.2.